 PLEASE NOTE - the Minimum Airstrip Requirements may differ slightly for the RFDS Section applicable to your particular location.
 You are strongly encouraged to contact your respective RFDS office directly to discuss your airstrip with their aviation staff.

 The key requirements are summarised below.
 Before constructing a rural airstrip, make sure to contact the RFDS in your state location to get copies of detailed planning documents appropriate for your area/region.

-The preferred runway size for RFDS aircraft to be able to land and take-off under almost all weather conditions is 1200 metres in length.
+The preferred runway size for RFDS aircraft to be able to land and take-off is 1200 metres in length.
 We are able to operate out of shorter runways but we may be operationally restricted as a consequence eg. reduced fuel load restricting range.
 The runway direction should be aligned with the prevailing wind direction.

 To facilitate our aircraft landing both day and night, the width must be a minimum of 90 metres and should be clear of trees, stumps, saplings, ant hills or any other obstacles.
 If only day operations are anticipated, the width can be reduced to 45 metres but this is not recommended unless there is a night-capable airstrip nearby that can be used in a medical emergency.